EvanKaeding/dashberry-pi/README.md

 # The Problem

-I'm always frusterated by how long it takes to get meaningful information from public sources.
+I'm always frustrated by how long it takes to get meaningful information from public sources.
 Whether I'm wondering about the weather, the stock market, traffic or something else, invariably I need to grab my phone, launch some app, navigate to the right screen and get the information I need.
 Of course, if I'm in a hurry and need to know some combination of these things, chances are I'll have to repeat this process several times before I get all of the information I need.

 Whether I'm budgeting, creating a grocery list, or simply trying to get ready to go to the office in the morning, I'm going to need to access some amount of information from different sources to help me make the right decision.
 What's a good way to satiate the demand for ever-present, real-time, meaningful information?